khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

   - spinner
 ---

-Breaking up lists and distributing the results using infinite scroll helps the user parse a large number of items whenever there are too many results to show at once.

-## Definition

-Infinite scroll loads the next batch of items in a list once the user has reached the bottom of the page and thus removes the need for pagination.
+Whenever there are too many results to show at once on a page, use infinite scroll to help users parse a large number of items by breaking up lists and distributing the results.
+Infinite scroll loads the next batch of items in a list below the existing results, once the user has reached the bottom of the page.
+Infinite scroll removes the need for (paginations](/components/pagination).

 ## Usage